AnkithSharmaji/Facility-Booking-Module/README.md

 Ensure you have a modern web browser installed.

-Clone the repository or download the source code from GitHub link.
+Clone the repository or download the source code from [GitHub repository](https://github.com/AnkithSharmaji/Facility-Booking-Module.git).
+.

 Open the index.html file in your web browser.